Miami Divorce Lawyer

 Of course, coming up with a parenting plan is easier said than done.
 It’s common for child custody cases to end up in court.
 When they do, the judge decides what rights each parent receives.

 The judge bases their decision on a variety of factors.
 For example, they consider which parent is more nurturing.
-They also decide which parent is more capable of providing daily care for the child.
+They also decide which parent is more capable of providing daily care for the child and more capable of co-parenting with the other spouse.
 If one parent receives more time with the child, they need to be willing to allow visitation.

-Our law firm knows how much your family means to you.
+It is clear that family is the center of every person’s life.
 For that reason, we treat each case with the attention it deserves.
-We understand how much is at stake and wouldn’t do anything to jeopardize that.
+We understand how much is at stake.

 2. Child Support

 Another common area of disagreement is child support.
-When one parent is the primary custodian, the other parent must pay child support.
 Someone with knowledge of Miami divorce law can help you take the steps to receive child support.

-Although child support assists the primary custodian, it shouldn’t be excessive.
-In some cases, one parent pays too much in child support.
-If your child support payments are hurting your bank account, you can modify your child support agreement.
+In some cases, one parent may pay too much in child support, for example when one parent has lost income and can no longer afford the Court-ordered child support.
+There are ways to modify your child support payment amounts.
 Contact us to find out how we can help.

 3. Denying Visitation

-In some relationships, one parent is emotionally, physically, or sexually abusive.
+In some relationships, one parent is emotionally or physically abusive.
 You might be able to deny visitation to the other parent.
 However, it is rare for the court to completely cut ties between a child and a parent.

 If you suspect abuse, you need evidence of the abuse.
 When you have that evidence, you give the court reason to deny visitation.
-Successfully denying visitation is a long road that requires a lawyer with expertise in the field.
-Here at Pazos Law Group, we can help you.
+The Court must decide what is in the best interest of the child and, of course, that means protecting your child’s well-being and safety.